accretional/statue/ADDING_THEMES.md

 **Requirements:**
 - GitHub CLI (`gh`) installed and authenticated
-- Your theme CSS file (e.g., `sunset-orange.css`) in the current directory
+- Your theme CSS file (e.g., `sunset-orange.css`) in current directory or subdirectories
-- Theme name must match the filename (without .css extension)
+- Extension (`.css`) is optional in the command

 **Note:** You'll still need to add documentation manually after the PR is created.
 The script just handles the git workflow.